Packets Size Distribution

 Unicorn tutorials

-The size of a single packet or group of packets can tell you a lot about a situation.
-Under normal circumstances, the maximum size of a frame on an Ethernet network is 1,518 bytes.
-When you subtract the Ethernet, IP, and TCP headers from this number, that leaves you with 1,460 bytes that can be used for the transmission of a layer 7 protocol header or data.
-With that knowledge, you can begin to use the distribution of packet lengths in a capture to make some educated guesses about the traffic.
+The **Packet size distribution** can provide valuable insights about a situation.
+Typically, the maximum frame size on an Ethernet network is 1,518 bytes.
+After accounting for the Ethernet, IP, and TCP headers, 1,460 bytes remain available for transmitting a layer 7 protocol header or data.
+By analyzing the distribution of packet lengths in a capture, you can make informed assumptions about the nature of the network traffic.

 Importing the file download-slow.pcap will provide a great example of this.
 Once the file is imported, switch to summary tab, you will see the result in Figure 5-10